Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Experiment

-To assess backbone-agnostic effectiveness, we evaluate \name{} across heterogeneous backbones, ranging from lightweight networks to larger architectures under the same hyper-parameters.
-As reported in the right of Table~\ref{tab:cross-arch}, \name{} yields consistent improvements across all backbones examined, demonstrating that the advantages of our method are not tied to specific architectural choices.
+\textbf{Cross-Architecture Generalization.} To assess backbone-agnostic effectiveness, we evaluate \name{} across heterogeneous backbones, ranging from lightweight networks to larger architectures.
+As reported in Table~\ref{tab:cross-arch}, \name{} yields consistent improvements across all backbones examined, demonstrating that the advantages of our method are not tied to specific architectural choices.
 For instance, \name{} improves ShuffleNetV2 by +3.1\%, indicating substantial gains even for compact models with limited capacity.
 These results collectively suggest that the benefits of our training paradigm are architecture-agnostic, robust to variations in network complexity, and scale favorably with parameter counts and model capacities.